zekzekus/dotfiles/README.md

     - nodejs and npm
 - execute `vim "+NeoBundleInstall vimproc" +qall`
 - execute `vim +NeoBundleInstall +qall`
+- if you want to override some configuration options you can create a file called `~/.vimrc.local` and put your own settings.
+This file (if exists) will we sources at the very end of vimrc.

 Yeah these should be enough to use my VIM configuration on your system.
 If these are not sufficient, please warn me.